cheshire-cat-ai/docs/mkdocs/plugins/hooks-reference/flow/before_cat_recalls_episodic_memories.md

 Type: `dict`

-Edited dictionary that will be fed to the embedder.
+Edited dictionary that will be fed as a query to the Vector db.

 ## &#x270D; Example